SDT-base Contents Functions PDF Index |

 This command performs transient numerical scheme response interpolations.
 It is used by fe_time when the user gives a TimeVector in the command.
 In such case the output instants do not correspond to the solver computation instants, the approached output instants must thus be interpolated from the solver instants using the numerical scheme quadrature rules.

 This command uses current solver instant t1 and the last instant step t0 of the solver uva.
-The uva matrix is stored in Case and contains in each column, displacement, velocity and acceleration at t0.
+The uva matrix is stored in Case.uva.uva and contains in each column, displacement, velocity, acceleration and possibly residual at t0 (the residual can be used for resultant computations).
 The interpolation strategy that is different for each numerical scheme depends on the arguments given to of_time.

 Warning : this command modifies out.def at very low level, out.def thus cannot be initialized by simple numerical values, but by a non trivial command (use zeros(1) instead of 0 for example) to ensure the unicity of this data in memory.